talborough/gDS/README.md

 ## .dd File Specifications and Operation

 Here's how the the various citations in the "define data" (.dd) files are handled.
-First, the major keywords / citations:
+First, the major keywords:

 * **defineTable** - The start of a table definition.
 One manditory argument - table name.
 One optional argument - Python lock function name (see example files for usage).